Honors Program in Environmental Sciences

 Interested?
 But unsure how to get started with topics for an honors thesis?
 Our Environmental Sciences Librarian, Kristan Majors is eager to help you develop your ideas and match you with the right faculty.
 Also, for help getting started please see the Environmental Honors Research Guide.

 The Emory College Honors Program consists of the following requirements:

 - The student must complete one graduate level course (500 level or higher).
-This course must be taken for a letter grade, and must be must chosen in consultation with the Honors advisor - typically these courses are 3 or 4 credits, but must be at least 2 credits to be considered.
+This course must be taken for a letter grade and must be must chosen in consultation with the Honors advisor - typically these courses are 3 or 4 credits, but must be at least 2 credits to be considered.
 The student must get approval from the departmental honors committee for permission to receive credit for a graduate course taken in another department.